 Luckily, it’s still possible to share games with friends or to try out games that your friends own, even if you only have a digital copy.
 With PlayStation 4 and a little finagling, you’re still able to gameshare with friends and family, potentially saving you a ton of cash.

-Our walkthrough will teach you how to gameshare on PS4.
-In the simplest terms, it allows you and someone else to connect your libraries of downloaded games and access them with fewer restrictions.
-For this process, you’ll only need access to your friend’s PS4 and your own account info.
+This walkthrough will teach you how to gameshare on PS4.
+In the simplest terms, it allows you and another person to connect your libraries of games purchased on the PlayStation store and to access them collectively with fewer restrictions attached.
+For this process, you will only need access to a friend’s PS4 and your main account details.

 Step 1: Start by logging in to your PlayStation Network account on a friend’s console.

 Step 2: Select Settings in the main PlayStation 4 menu.